Saranshrai23/practice-git/Sprint-2_Application_CI_Design_Sonarqube_HA.md

 <img width="80%" height="70%" alt="image" src="https://github.com/user-attachments/assets/8b9b32fa-423b-463d-99ce-8a07852a1414" />

----

-*Workflow steps:*

-* Developer pushes code
-* CI/CD pipeline triggers SonarQube analysis
-* Request goes to Load Balancer
-* Load Balancer sends it to a working server
-* Server runs analysis using Compute Engine
-* Results go to PostgreSQL and Elasticsearch
-* Users see results on the dashboard
-* If a server fails, traffic goes to another server
+### SonarQube HA Workflow

+The workflow begins when a developer pushes code to the repository, which triggers the CI/CD pipeline for SonarQube analysis.
+The request is then sent to the Load Balancer, which forwards traffic to an available SonarQube server.
+The Compute Engine performs code analysis and stores results in PostgreSQL and Elasticsearch.
+Users can view analysis reports through the SonarQube dashboard.
+In case a server fails, the Load Balancer automatically redirects traffic to another active server, ensuring high availability and uninterrupted service.

 ---